lbo462/course-notes/arm/arm.md

 > The MS (Mobile Station) answers with a **SRES** (*Signed RESponse*).
 > If the response is the correct response for the given challenge, the AuC returns its information from the Location DB.

-> Also note that the service gateway count the incoming packets to update the facturation DB.
+> Also note that the service gateway counts the incoming packets to update the facturation DB.

 The service gateway can now sends your message to the *out gateway*, which is basically a router.
 In 2G, this device was a **gMSC** (*gateway Mobile Switching Center*) and in 3G, it was a **GGSN** (*Gateway GPRS Support Node*).